dan-lovelace/web-extension-boilerplate/README.md

 ### Browser popup window

-A toolbar popup for your extension built using a handful of simple [Preact](https://preactjs.com/) components.
-Any other libraries or frameworks may be used that produce output compatible with settings available to the [`action`](https://developer.chrome.com/docs/extensions/reference/api/action)/ [`browser_action`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action) section of your manifest.
+A toolbar popup for your extension that's built using a handful of simple [Preact](https://preactjs.com/) components.
+Any other libraries or frameworks may be used alongside or in place of Preact.
+Read about the [`action`](https://developer.chrome.com/docs/extensions/reference/api/action)/ [`browser_action`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action) section of your manifest to make sure your tools of choice are supported.

 <img alt="popup script preview" src="https://i.imgur.com/35H3kAz.png" width="640" height="360" />